bat-z/bat-z/README.md

- My friends ex friends
+ My friend’s ex friends

  Ppl who seek drama and those who do not know how to apologize properly or take responsibility for their actions.

+ No fandom DNI. except Supernatural

 Not going to list others.
 I'm going to block whoever I want.
-Like I block freely!
+I block freely!
 If I don't like your vibe, I'll probably avoid or block you shrugs

 </details>